Three Wolf Moon: Sales

 The T-shirt is manufactured by The Mountain Corporation, a wholesale clothing company in Keene, New Hampshire, United States.
 Its art director, Michael McGloin, said that the company was making many more shirts in response to the great demand that had made it the top-selling item in Amazon's clothing store.
 Due to the success of the shirt, the New Hampshire Division of Economic Development made it its "official New Hampshire T-shirt of economic development" and awarded it as a prize for innovation.

 Parodies and attributions

 A similar shirt featuring Keyboard Cats instead of wolves has been produced at the T-shirt design site Threadless.
 In July 2009, this was the most highly rated design there.

 Capcom prepared a limited run through iam8bit of a "Three Wolf God Sun" shirt for the 2010 San Diego Comic-Con, featuring images of the wolf gods Shiranui, Amaterasu and Chibiterasu from their video games Ōkami and Ōkamiden.

 Minecraft parodied the design in its merchandise, replacing the wolves with creepers, an enemy featured in the game.

+In the 2022 episode "Thanks to Them", the third season premiere of The Owl House, the character Hunter creates a parody of the shirt while he, along with much of the show's other supporting cast, is stuck on Earth temporarily living with series protagonist Luz Noceda and her mother Camila following the events of the previous episode and second season finale, "King's Tide", proclaiming his love for wolves as "mystical beasts".
+While making the shirt, Hunter accidentally pricked his finger on the sewing machine's needle, which becomes relevant later in the episode.

 Georgetown University created a parody of the "Three Wolf Moon" shirt using images of its mascot, Jack the Bulldog, as a promotion for students attending a 2015 basketball game.

+World of Warcraft created a parody of the "Three Wolf Moon" shirt on their Blizzard Gear store, instead featuring a version that displayed three ducks howling at the moon, aptly named "Three Duck Moon."

+Look Outside, an indie game, has a character in-game, Sybil, who wears a rendition of the 'Three Wolf Moon' T-Shirt, which now has only two wolves.

+Comedian Brent Terhune parodied the design in his merchandise, replacing the wolves with pictures of Mike Pence.

+In 2020, American comedian Shayne Topp played a character named "Spencer Agnew" (commonly known as "The Chosen") during the "Viva Smosh Vegas" series on Smosh Games.
+The character is known for wearing the 'Three Wolf Moon' T-shirt, cargo shorts, sunglasses, and is occasionally seen wielding a katana.